Vyral/mark-adams/_posts/2020-10-15-our-blind-taste-test-of-all-things-pumpkin.md

 {% include youtube.html %}

-<p style="text-align:center;"><em>In honor of fall, we’re (blindly) sampling savory pumpkin-flavored treats.</em></p>
+*In honor of fall, we’re (blindly) sampling savory pumpkin-flavored treats.*

 You may have heard of Blind Melon; please welcome Blind Pumpkin to the stage—a blind pumpkin taste test, that is\!
-‘Tis the season for all things pumpkin spice, and we decided to go ALL in.
-Our buddy, Greg Cowart of NFM Lending, joined Mark and Amy to sample a spread of pumpkin-flavored novelties.
-Check out this video to see our reactions, reviews, and see which of us has the sharpest palette.
+‘Tis the season for all things pumpkin spice.
+We decided to take a break from work and go ALL in.
+Our buddy, Greg Cowart of NFM Lending, joined Mark and Amy to sample a spread of pumpkin-flavored novelties dished out by Lisa and Chloe (who may have snuck in some mind games).
+Check out this video to see our reactions, reviews, and see which of us has the sharpest palette.&nbsp; And now that the sugar coma has worn off, we’re back to work, so don’t hesitate to give us a shout for your real estate needs\!

 As always, thanks for watching\!

 &nbsp;